mstemmer/HCR_probe_generator/README.md

 This code is based on https://github.com/rwnull/insitu_probe_generator

-Use batch_probe_generator.ipynb to generate HCR probes for all genes, listed in an input.csv file.
+Use batch_probe_generator.ipynb to generate HCR probes for all genes, listed in a csv file.

-1. place your targets.csv files into the targets folder
+1. Create a google or excel sheet of your targets:
     * required headers: 'short','gene_name','amplifier','reference','sequence'
     * short: abbreveation for species name: e.g. dr for Danio rerio
-2. Make sure the file paths are set correctly
+    * optionally add more columns, if suited for your documentation

+1. Export sheet as .csv file and place into the targets folder

+4. Open the jupyter notebook "batch_probe_generator.ipynb", set the project name and adjust the folder paths to this repository
+    * project name: same as the name of the targets.csv file, but without the ".csv".
+    * paths are specific to your computer, depends where you placed this repository

-3. download and paste the required BLAST reference files in the references folder:
+3. Download and paste the required BLAST reference files in the references folder:
     * extract the file; should end with .fa

 4. Find your HCR probes in the generated_probes folder